XVimProject/XVim/README.md

 From Installer Package
 --------

 Download a daily build from http://programming.jugglershu.net/xvim .
-Usually the latest one is the best choise for you.
+Usually the latest one is the best choice for you.

-Install it.
-Do not change the install directory.
-Then restart Xcode.
+( For Xcode 4.2 for Snow Leopard you can not use the installer package.
+See below to install from source code. ) Install it without changing the installation directory and then restart Xcode.
 That's it!

-( For Xcode 4.2 for Snow Leopard you can not use the installer package.
-See below to install from source code. )

 From Source Code
 -----------------